-- Provide proof of SC101: Fundamentals of Service Coordination program completion* at least 30 days prior to the exam (version 2016 or later.
+- Provide proof of SC101: Fundamentals of Service Coordination program completion* at least 30 days prior to the exam (version 2016 or later).

 - Equivalent work includes working for a social services or a related health care field on behalf of older adults and/or families, or two years property management experience with responsibility for assisting residents with service acquisition, or in any field with supervisory and/or customer service experience.
 Candidates must submit a resume and documentation of qualifying experience.

-- Exam Candidates who hold an Associate's, Bachelor's, or other advanced degree in social services or a related health care field may count that degree as 2 years of employment experience and may sit for the Comprehensive Exam after providing proof of their degree (transcript, copy of diploma, or letter from institution).
+- Exam Candidates who hold an Associate's, Bachelor's, or other advanced degree in social services or a related health care field may count that degree as two years of employment experience and may sit for the Comprehensive Exam after providing proof of their degree (transcript, copy of diploma, or letter from institution).